leshchenko1979/perscache/README.md

 When using `LocalFileStorage(max_size=...)`, the least recently used cache entries are automatically removed to keep the total cache size with the `max_size` limit.

 ## Make your own serialization and storage backends
+### Serializers
-Although you can use the standard `PickleSerializer()` for almost any type of data, sometimes you want to inspect the results of a decorated function by lookin into the cache files.
+Although you can use the standard `CloudPickleSerializer()` for almost any type of data, sometimes you want to inspect the results of a decorated function by lookin into the cache files.
 This requires the data to be serialized in a human-readable format.
 But the included human-readable serializers (`JSONSerializer()`, `YAMLSerializer()`, `CSVSerializer()`) sometimes cannot process complex objects.

 >To see which serializers are compatible with which data types, see the [compatibility.py](/perscache/compatibility.py) file.